Guide Dog Class Lecture: Special Travel Conditions

 Obstructed Curbs

-Street corners and curbs can easily be blurred by piled snow.
+- Street corners and curbs can easily be blurred by piled snow.
 Observe environmental cues such as the proximity of an idling car or the sound of melting snow trickling into a sewer drain for example, for an idea of your location in relation to the curb.
-Knowing that you are close to the curb may be enough, as your dog will often seek an opening in a snow bank and guide you through it toward the crosswalk.
-Seeing that your dog is doing its best to adapt will inspire you to make sure he knows you are pleased, and consequently will help to build your dog’s confidence in conditions that are more challenging than normal.
+Knowing that you are close to the curb may be enough, as your dog will often seek an opening in a snowbank and guide you through it toward the crosswalk.
+Seeing that your dog is doing its best to adapt will inspire you to make sure your dog knows you are pleased, and consequently will help to build your dog’s confidence in conditions that are more challenging than normal.

-A lightweight, compact cane can really come in handy for negotiating snow banks at street corners.
-For example, when your dog stops where the down curb should be and you probe with your left foot only to find a high snow bank, a cane can provide useful information on the height and length of the mound, and how far past the curb and into the street it extends.
-This will assist you in directing your dog around the bank, or enable you to heel your dog as you step over or through it.
-A cane can be equally helpful upon reaching the up curb after your street crossing, as well as in other areas that may be blocked by snow banks.
+- A lightweight, compact cane can come in handy for negotiating snowbanks at street corners.
+For example, when your dog stops where the down curb normally is located and you probe with your left foot only to find a high snowbank, a cane can provide useful information on the height and length of the mound, and how far past the curb and into the street it extends.
+This will assist you in directing your dog around the bank or enable you to heel your dog as you step over or through it.
+A cane can be equally helpful upon reaching the up curb after your street crossing, as well as in other areas that may be blocked by snowbanks.

-Allow extra time for your routes when there is an accumulation of snow and/or ice on the ground.
-This will give you time to problem solve and provide any extra support your dog may need, helping to ensure that winter guide work is as trouble-free as possible.
+- Allow extra time for your routes when there is an accumulation of snow or ice on the ground.
+This gives you time to problem solve and provide extra support your dog may need, helping to ensure that winter guide work is as trouble-free as possible.

 Other Winter Obstacles

-Prepare for winter by consistently reworking overhead clearance errors – even when the weather is nice and the leaves on a tree branch just lightly brush the top of your head!
-Remember that tree branches will hang much lower under the weight of snow.
+- Prepare for winter by consistently addressing and reworking overhead clearance errors – even when the weather is nice and the leaves on a tree branch just lightly brush the top of your head!
+Remember that tree branches will hang much lower under the weight of snow or rain.

-Be cautious about standing at the side of a building when harnessing up your dog, praising your dog, etc. Icicles can fall from the eaves, and may cause injury.
+- Be cautious about standing at the side of a building as snow or ice can melt and slide off from the eaves.

-Remember that snow boulders and mounds are clearances; rework them if your dog makes an error and you stumble into one.
-This is how he will learn to show the next one to you.
+- Snow boulders and mounds are clearances; rework them if your dog makes an error and you stumble into one.

 Equipment for Snow, Ice and Cold